 Looking for a testing center?
 Talk to your primary care provider or other health care professional if you think you need COVID-19 testing.
-Use our testing locator to find a diagnostic testing center near you.
 Diagnostic tests can help you understand if you might currently have COVID-19.

 As we continue to look at ways to support our members, we are posting updates to our COVID-19 response here.
 Please check this page often.
 Many of the below are time-limited, temporary benefits during the COVID-19 pandemic.

-Benefits for other tests or services received at the time of the FDA-authorized COVID-19 test will be reviewed in accordance with the member’s health plan.
+Benefits for other tests or services received at the time of the FDA-authorized or approved COVID-19 test will be reviewed in accordance with the member’s health plan.

 Health Plan of Nevada health plans generally do not cover COVID-19 surveillance testing, which is testing used for public health or social purposes such as employment (return to workplace), education, travel, or entertainment.
-And like other over-the-counter health products, COVID-19 tests purchased over-the-counter – without a prescription or doctor’s involvement through a clinical lab – are generally not covered by your benefits plan.
 If your doctor or other health care professional provides a prescription or order for the over-the-counter COVID-19 test as part of clinical care, you may submit a claim for reimbursement with both the prescription and detailed receipt to Health Plan of Nevada.

 If you think you might have COVID-19 or may have been exposed to the virus, talk to your network health care provider.
 If you have questions about your benefits plan, call the number on your health plan ID card.

 Health Plan of Nevada Individual and Employer-sponsored plans:

 Visit the Centers for Disease Control and Prevention for the latest information on COVID-19 and how to protect yourself and others.

 The information is a summary and is subject to change.